 - Clearly enunciate and spell new, unfamiliar or easily-confused terms.

 - Avoid the over-use of abbreviations; multiple abbreviations may be misinterpreted.

 - Avoid repeating the same dictation multiple times.
 Transcriptionists can rewind the recording for clarification.

 - Be sure to dictate all necessary information that corresponds with your template.

 - Say “end of dictation” to make clear that you have finished your recording.

-In multispeaker settings, it’s important that the recording device be positioned in a central location where the voices of all speaking attendees will be clearly recorded.
-The further away a speaker is from the microphone, the less likely the remarks will be audible on the recording.
+In multi-speaker settings, it’s important that the recording device be positioned in a central location where each speaker’s voice will be clearly recorded.
+The further away a speaker is from the microphone, the less likely their voice will be audibly captured.

-Additionally, if precise speaker identification is important in a multispeaker setting, it’s recommended that the meeting be submitted in video format (especially in large group settings).
-Naturally, when our transcriptionists can see who is speaking, speaker identification is a relatively straightforward process.
-That said, if a video recording is not an option, we will still do our best to attempt to identify speakers based on any distinctive vocal characteristics (like accent or recognizable cadence).
-However, in multispeaker settings we cannot guarantee that we will be able to identify each speaker.
-If it is unclear who is speaking, the individual will be labeled as “Male Speaker” or “Female Speaker.”
+Additionally, if precise speaker identification is important in your multi-speaker setting, it’s recommended that the meeting be submitted in video format.
+When a transcriptionist can see who is speaking, speaker identification is a relatively straightforward process.
+However, if a video recording is not an option, we will do our best to identify speakers based on any distinctive vocal characteristics; such as accent or recognizable cadence.
+Despite this, in multi-speaker settings we cannot guarantee that we will be able to identify each speaker by name.
+If it is unclear who is speaking, the individual will be labeled as ‘Male Speaker’ or ‘Female Speaker.’

-As an alternative, if the meeting has not yet taken place, it may be helpful to have someone attend the meeting to create a log of who is speaking in chronological order.
-This log can then be sent to Athreon with the recording.
-Our transcriptionists will then use it to ensure that the speaker identification on the transcript matches the log.
+As an alternative, if your meeting has not yet taken place, it may be helpful to have someone attend the meeting to create a log of who is speaking in chronological order.
+This log can be sent to Athreon with your recording.
+Our transcriptionists will use it to identify each speaker.